promoteinternational/konfa/README.md

 Populate with values from environment
 -------------------------------------
-Calling ```init_with(:env)``` populates values from the environment.
+Calling ```read_from(:env)``` populates values from the environment.
 Konfa will only import variables with a specific prefix to avoid collisions with existing variables.

 ```ruby
 # in myapp.rb